JxxxHuo/MatlabR/README.md

 `D:\MatlabR\lib\RserveEngine.jar`

 3.	## MatlabR path
-Don°Øt forget to add your MatlabR folder path before using MatlabR by Matlab Command:
+Don‚Äôt forget to add your MatlabR folder path before using MatlabR by Matlab Command:
-`addpath °ÆD:\MatlabR°Ø`
+`addpath ‚ÄòD:\MatlabR‚Äô`

 4.	## R host IP address and Rserve Port
-You should know where is your R console and record the host°Øs **IP address** and **Rserve port**.
+You should know where is your R console and record the host‚Äôs **IP address** and **Rserve port**.

 To start Rserve in R console, you can run the following commands in R console: